fboes/aerofly-weather/README.md

 1. This tool requires Windows, Mac OSX or Linux.
 1. Make sure you have [Node.js](https://nodejs.org/) with at least version 10 installed.
 Call `node -v` to see your current version.
 1. Run `npm install -g aerofly-weather` to install Aerofly-Weather.
-1. Use `aerofly-make-batch` to create a batch file on your desktop.
+1. Use `aewx-make-batch` to create a batch file on your desktop.

 This package also comes with a load of [command line tools](docs/command-line.md).
 For basic usage the desktop batch file will suffice.